Skip to main content

 Agreement Performance Visibility

-Audit and invoice-level review remain part of the TARS foundation.
-These insights focus on how live shipping data reveals whether an agreement is performing as expected over time.
+Invoice-level visibility and agreement review remain part of the TARS foundation.
+These insights show how live shipping data helps validate whether agreement terms are performing as expected and where negotiation priorities may need to change over time.

 Why Shipping Invoice Monitoring Matters for Carrier Agreements